centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 yum install centreon-pack-applications-bluemind-ssh
 ```

-3. Install the monitoring templates from the Centreon Monitoring Connector on the **Configuration > Monitoring Connectors Manager** page
+3. Install the monitoring templates from the Centreon Monitoring Connector on the **Configuration > Monitoring Connector Manager** page

 </TabItem>
 </Tabs>